TempSpas/succinct-for-colloquy/README.md

 <img src="https://raw.githubusercontent.com/TempSpas/succinct-for-colloquy/master/Dark.png" alt="Screenshot" />

 Note: Because of the plethora of colors possible for nicknames, some may not look right on certain themes.
-It's a work in progress, I'm still going through and changing them to fit each one just right.
+It's a work in progress; I'm still changing them as I notice them to fit each one just right.
 Each variant's CSS has all of the colors labeled if you'd like to seek out and change any you spot that don't fit.

 Download & Install Instructions:
 --------------------------------